History of Bournemouth: World War Two

-In World War II, the town was hit by Air Raids.
 The Methodist Church on Exeter Road was destroyed and 77 people were killed.
+In 1944, a Halifax Bomber crashed in Moordown killing nine people.

 The Winter Gardens

 The town's first large entertainment venue was the original glass Winter Gardens, built in 1875 as the home of the town's municipal orchestra, (now the internationally renowned Bournemouth Symphony Orchestra).
 Elgar, Sibelius and Holst conducted there, but the acoustics were reputedly poor.
 In 1935, the original Winter Gardens was demolished.
 Its replacement, opened two years later, was intended as an indoor bowls centre, but by chance turned out to have superb acoustics, and after the Second World War it became the orchestra's new home.
 Before the opening of the BIC, the Winter Gardens welcomed just about every major entertainer of the day, including Maurice Chevalier, The Beatles, Pink Floyd, Queen and Morecambe and Wise.
 The building had been in decline since the late 1970s, and stood closed as the town council examined alternative uses.
 Then, despite a local vote and promises that it would be kept open, the hall was demolished in May 2006.